-A key process that has been associated with adult survival is the rate at which telomere repeats are lost.
+A key process that has been associated with adult survival is the rate at which telomere repeats are lost (ref inc emmas ageing cell?).
 Telomeres are protective caps on the ends of chromosomes which shorten with age (Monaghan & Haussmann 2006), and in response to oxidative stress levels which can be elevated due to environmental factors (Von Zglinicki 2002).
-When telomeres reach a critical shortness cells senesce (Campisi 2003), resulting in organismal senescence and death (Wong et al. 2003).
+When telomeres reach a critical shortness cells senesce (Campisi 2003), and the accumulation of these cells has been associated to organismal senescence and death (Wong et al. 2003).
 These links between telomere length and senescence have inspired a great deal of recent research into telomere ecology (Haussmann & Marchetto 2010; reviewed in Horn, Robertson & Gemmell 2010; Monaghan 2014).
-While there is little evidence the relationship between telomere dynamics and survival is causal (Simons 2015), there is now excellent evidence that telomeres can act as biomarkers of cost in wild populations, retaining signatures of ecological stress that are otherwise difficult to detect (Monaghan 2014; Schultner et al. 2014; Asghar et al. 2015).
+While there is little direct evidence the relationship between telomere dynamics and survival is causal (Simons 2015), there is now excellent evidence that telomeres can act as biomarkers of cost in wild populations, retaining signatures of ecological stress that are otherwise difficult to detect (Monaghan 2014; Schultner et al. 2014; Asghar et al. 2015).

-There is evidence from a range of taxa that the greatest rate of telomere loss occurs in early life (e.g. (Frenck, Blackburn & Shannon 1998; Haussmann, Vleck & Nisbet 2003)), and that the extent of this telomere shortening is influenced by the conditions experienced early in life (Price et al. 2013; Monaghan 2014; Reichert, Criscuolo & Zahn 2015; Nettle et al. 2015).
+There is evidence from a range of taxa that the greatest rate of telomere loss occurs in early life (e.g. (Frenck, Blackburn & Shannon 1998; Haussmann, Vleck & Nisbet 2003)), and that the extent is influenced by the conditions experienced early in life (Price et al. 2013; Monaghan 2014; Reichert, Criscuolo & Zahn 2015; Nettle et al. 2015).
 Importantly, early-life telomere dynamics are related to both short-term and late-life survival (Heidinger et al. 2012; Boonekamp et al. 2014), and to other parameters such as cognition (Nettle, Andrews & Monaghan 2015).
 However, the extent to which telomeres provide a link between early-life conditions and late-life survival in the wild is very poorly understood.
 Moreover, how early life telomere dynamics vary over spatial and temporal scales is not known.

 The longitudinal study (since 1986) of the Seychelles warbler (Acrocephalus sechellensis) population on Cousin Island provides an excellent model system for studying senescence in the wild (Hammers et al. 2015).
 Specifically, it is ideally suited for assessing the relationship between early-life environmental variation, telomere length and late-life fitness.
 Firstly, due to the isolated nature of the study population and intensive field monitoring, we have excellent survival data and sampling material spanning many years (see methods, below).
 Secondly, telomere length predicts survival independently of age in adult Seychelles warblers, suggesting that telomeres act as a biomarker of cost in this species (Barrett et al. 2013).
-Finally, ecological conditions on Cousin are variable over space and time due to spatiotemporal variation in foliage cover and food availability (Van de Crommenacker et al. 2011).
+Finally, ecological conditions on Cousin are variable over space and time due to weather induced changes in foliage cover and food availability (Van de Crommenacker et al. 2011).

-In Seychelles warblers, oxidative stress is linked to natal territory quality (Van de Crommenacker et al. 2011), but neither natal territory quality nor natal local density are linked to early-life or adult survival (Brouwer et al. 2006; Hammers et al. 2013).
+In Seychelles warblers, oxidative stress is linked to natal territory quality (Van de Crommenacker et al. 2011), but neither natal territory quality nor natal local density appear to be linked to early-life or adult survival (Brouwer et al. 2006; Hammers et al. 2013).
 In this study we analyse patterns of early-life telomere length and subsequent survival to test the prediction that telomeres fill a missing link between early-life environmental variation and late-life fitness.
 Specifically we predict that: i) individuals raised in good quality conditions will have longer telomeres, and ii) having longer telomeres in early life is associated with greater short and long-term survival.

 Methods

 Study species and sampling